A team's point differential is the difference in points scored and points allowed and divided by 16 games.

 If you want to create your own power ratings, you want to make a scale to measure each team's strength.
 Think of the NFL as a 24 hour clock.
 You want to find the average to start.
 A clock has 24 hours so 12:00 would be the average.
 Since a team plays 16 games, then 8 wins would be average.

 Now we have to figure out how many games you think each team should win.
 I have all the team schedules in the book highlighting the short weeks and the 10 day rests.
-There are early starts for west coast team heading east for an early start and records in that situation.
+There are early starts for west coast teams heading east.

 There are several other stats that could trip a team up from getting their potential wins for the season which gives you a good idea of how a team will fare this season.
 Once you have determined the number of games a team will win, you can assign a power rating to them.